robertwenquan/nyu-course-assignment/big-data-analytics/cache-camelot-final/README.md

 ##### Data Calculation

 Data Calculation is the major part of preparation the core data for this project.
-It runs the stripped core game algorithm to calculate the optimal move stratety
+It runs the stripped core game algorithm to calculate the optimal move stratety.
+The core algorithm is not modified but the calling interfaces are changed a bit to accommodate the map-reduce framework.
+It takes the input from the Amazon S3 bucket and write the output to another bucket on the Amazon S3.
+The per-step design of this map-reduce job is explained in the next chapter separately.

 ##### Final Data Format